alphagov/govuk-frontend/src/components/back-link/README.md

 ## Guidance

-More information about when to use back-link can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/back-link "Guidance on the use of Back link on GOV.UK Design System").
+Find out when to use the Back link component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/back-link).

 ## Quick start examples